App Volumes Architecture

 Package and Writable Volume Template Placement

-When new packages and writable volumes are deployed, predefined templates are used as the copy source.
+When new packages and Writable Volumes are deployed, predefined templates are used as the copy source.
 Administrators should place these templates on a centralized shared storage platform.
 As with all production shared storage objects, the template storage should be highly available, resilient, and recoverable.
-See Configuring Storage to get started.
+See to get started.

 Writable Volumes Delay Creation Option